apache/incubator-kie-kogito-examples/jbpm-polyglot-example/README.md

 ### Plain Java

 This example defines a jBPM process which evaluates an Applicant (by age).
-The process calls a Rule Task which executes Drools rules that evaluate the Applicant given age.

 To compile and run the tests execute